Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

-The Strictly Come Dancing stay exhibits are right here, and that imply’s it’s time to see this yr’s line-up exhibiting off their strikes.
+The stay Strictly Come Dancing are right here, and it’s all taking place within the ballroom.

-The present returned to screens on seventeenth October, with the dancers stepping out onto the enduring dance ground for the very first time.
+This yr’s line-up made their Strictly debut on October twenty fourth, and didn’t they impress?

-And the contestants debuted their first routines for the judges on Saturday twenty fourth October.
+The celebs took to the dance ground with HRVY topping the Strictly Come Dancing leaderboard with an unimaginable 25 factors, and EastEnders star Maisie Smith proper behind him.

 Jacqui Smith